Pylons/pylonsrtd/community/codestyle.rst

   Imports should be ordered by their origin.
 Names should be imported in this order:

-    1) Python standard library
+  #.
+Python standard library

-    2) 3rd party packages
+  #.
+Third party packages

-    3) Other modules from the current package
+  #.
+Other modules from the current package

 * Wildcard Imports